solidi/learning-notes/interviews/career-tips.md

 ### What are your current career objectives?
 - Continue a path on management, building generative engineering teams.
     - Building engineering leaders
+    - showing others the meta

 ### What’s your number one non-technical skill?
 - My sense of humor and playfulness with engineering humor.
 Understanding how to speak to an engineer.
     - xkcd, commit strip, timely humor etc.
     - build respect effectively because we speak the same language.
+    - "hit box story" how i bumped into a wall and blamed it on faulty hitboxes.

 ### How do you keep your own career energized?
 - Focus on family, hobbies